tharrrk/find-fstab/README.md

 - dd (coreutils)
 - grep (grep)

-It may or may not work with busybox, not tested.
+It may or may not work with your version of busybox, not tested.

 CONCLUSION
 ----------